-- For products and services: Climate change risks will potentially impact Intuitive products and services in a variety of ways, such as: supply chain disruptions, financial pressure from increased costs of raw materials and energy, regulatory risks, and severe climaterelated weather events.
-This could present challenges to customers in the form of product availability and price competitiveness. - Supply chain/direct and indirect sourcing: We manage a highly complex supply chain which is subject to climate-related risks.
-These risks include regulatory risks which could impact production capacity of suppliers, physical risks from climate-related extreme/ adverse weather events, and/or financial risks from increased raw materials and energy costs.
+- For products and services: Climate change risks will potentially impact Intuitive products and services in a variety of ways, such as: supply chain disruptions, financial pressure from increased costs of raw materials and energy, regulatory risks, and severe climate-related weather events.
+This could present challenges to customers in the form of product availability and price competitiveness. - Supply chain / direct and indirect sourcing: We manage a highly complex supply chain which is subject to climate-related risks.
+These risks include regulatory risks which could impact production capacity of suppliers, physical risks from climate-related extreme/adverse weather events, and/or financial risks from increased raw materials and energy costs.
 These risks could also present challenges in the company's ability to source and manufacture products to meet customer demand. - Facilities and manufacturing physical footprint: We have a global corporate and manufacturing footprint across a global network of key collaborators.
-The decisions to build or move facilities or operations will be impacted by climate-related risks and will take into consideration the mitigation of these risks.

-throughout the supply chain.
+The decisions to build or move facilities or operations will be impacted by climate-related risks and will take into consideration the mitigation of these risks. - Operations (energy): Impacts of climate-related risks include leveraging more sustainable energy sources to power business operations.
+This includes considerations around the most efficient means of logistics/transportation, using renewable energy sources such as solar to power buildings, and looking to reduce dependencies on high carbon energy sources throughout the supply chain.